KnowThePepper

 Lemon drops thrive in containers - a 5-gallon pot is the minimum, though 7–10 gallons produces noticeably larger harvests.
 If you're working with pots, check our container pepper guide before choosing your mix, since baccatums are sensitive to waterlogged roots.

-For comparison, peppers with similar cultivation characteristics in the baccatum family often share this same sensitivity to inconsistent moisture.
+For comparison, peppers in the Capsicum baccatum species group often share this same sensitivity to inconsistent moisture.

 Species classification: C. baccatum - based on published botanical taxonomy.